-Cats, just like humans, are susceptible to a number of painful conditions, including arthritis, cancer, and more.
+As pet parents, we only want the best for our little cuties.
+That’s why it’s tough when our fur babies are suffering from pain.
+Just like humans, cats are susceptible to many painful conditions, including arthritis, cancer, and more.
 Pain makes it much harder for our feline friends to enjoy meals and treats, take comfy catnaps in the sun, or play with their favorite toys.

-That’s why it’s important to determine why your special kitty is in pain and provide the appropriate type of pain relief, so your cat will live their best, most pain-free life.
+That’s why it’s essential to determine why your special kitty is in pain and provide the appropriate pain relief so your cat will live its best, most pain-free life.

 Types and Causes of Pain for Cats

-Pain is the overarching term for the hurt and discomfort your kitty cat feels, but not all pain is the same.
-The pain could come from different injuries or medical conditions, each varying in intensity.
+Pain is the overarching term for the hurt and discomfort your kitty feels, but not all pain is the same.
+Pain could come from different injuries or medical conditions, each varying in intensity.

-- Acute pain, which is categorized as sudden and/or severe pain.
+- Acute pain is categorized as sudden and/or severe pain.
 Acute pain usually goes away on its own within a few days or weeks without intervention.

-- Chronic pain, which is categorized as long-term pain lasting twelve weeks or longer.
+- Chronic pain is categorized as long-term pain lasting twelve weeks or longer.
 Chronic pain may not be as severe as acute pain but often impedes your cat’s ability to perform everyday tasks without pain.

-- Neuropathic pain, which is categorized as pain caused by nerve damage.
+- Neuropathic pain is categorized as pain caused by nerve damage.
 Neuropathic pain could be a result of trauma or an underlying medical condition.

-- Inflammatory pain, which is categorized as pain caused by inflammation.
+- Inflammatory pain is categorized as pain caused by inflammation.

-Common causes of pain include injuries, which could be as superficial as nicks, cuts, and bruises or as severe as major lacerations, broken bones, and more, diseases like arthritis, cancer, and kidney disease, or medical conditions, such as pancreatitis and hyperthyroidism.
+Common causes of pain include injuries, which could be as superficial as nicks, cuts, and bruises or as severe as major lacerations, broken bones, and more; diseases like arthritis, cancer, and kidney disease; and medical conditions, such as pancreatitis and hyperthyroidism.

 Dental health plays a role here, too, as tooth decay and gum disease will likely cause your kitty discomfort that dissuades them from eating their meals.
 As if they needed any more reasons to boycott their food!